benjamincharity/angular-keypad/README.md

         this.numbers = '';
     }

-    // I will be called when the backspace PnP button is clicked but
+    // I will be called when the backspace PnP button is clicked and
     // the numbers model is empty
     backspaceWhenEmpty() {
         console.log('Backspace clicked, but no more numbers exist!');